Two GOP lawmakers invoke Hitler to hammer Democrats

 The comments come as Republicans continue to hammer Democrats over anti-Semitism and Israel policy.
 The House recently voted on a resolution condemning multiple forms of hatred against various minority groups in response to controversial comments made by Rep. Ilhan Omar, D-Minn.

-Earlier this year, the chamber voted to condemn Rep. Steve King, R-Iowa, for controversial remarks he made to the New York Times regarding the rise of white supremacy and House GOP leaders removed him from his committee assignments.
+Earlier this year, the chamber voted to condemn Rep. Steve King, R-Iowa, for remarks he made to The New York Times regarding the rise of white supremacy and House GOP leaders removed him from his committee assignments.

-Note: CORRECTION (March 26, 2019, 5:03 p.m.
-ET): An earlier version of this article misidentified the attorney general.
-He is William Barr, not Bob Barr.